camunda/infra-renovate-config/README.md

 ### Manual Merges
 If you currently own the `Maintenance DRI` role and need to handle PR reviews of our weekly renovate update message (e.g. [this one](https://camunda.slack.com/archives/CHY2S7KDJ/p1730103656096109)), make sure of the following:
 * Make sure to read the [Confluence Page](https://confluence.camunda.com/display/SRE/Infra+Maintenance+Process+and+DRI+role) about the role itself
-* If you're unsure about the impact of a change:
+* If you're unsure about the impact of an upgrade:
   1. Refer to our [Upgrade Guides](https://confluence.camunda.com/display/SRE/Upgrade+Guides).
 If there's none:
   2. Check Slack for past conversations about the topic.
 If there's nothing:
   3. ask your teammates in [infra-internal](https://camunda.slack.com/archives/CHY2S7KDJ).